oracle/dotnet-db-samples/samples/dotnet-core/ef-core/get-started/README.md

-Oracle Entity Framework Core is currently available as a public beta on [nuget.org](https://www.nuget.org/packages/Oracle.EntityFrameworkCore/).
+Oracle Entity Framework Core is currently available on [nuget.org](https://www.nuget.org/packages/Oracle.EntityFrameworkCore/).

 To use the sample code, create a new Oracle user.
 Log into the Oracle Database with DBA privileges and run the following commands: